Permutation Decision Trees: Proposed Method

 The ETC Gain between the chosen parent attribute ($P$) of the tree and the class labels ($S$) is defined as follows:

 where $V$ in equation~\ref{equation_etc_gain} is the possible values of the chosen parent attribute $P$, $S_V \subset S$, and $S_V$ consists of labels corresponding to the chosen parent attribute $P$ taking the value $V$, $|S|$ represents the cardinality of the set $S$.
 The formula for ETC Gain, as given in equation~\ref{equation_etc_gain}, bears resemblance to information gain.
 The key distinction lies in the use of ETC as a measure of structural impurity instead of Shannon entropy in the calculation.
-We now provide the different steps in the \emph{Permutation Decision Tree} (PDT) algorithm.

-\begin{enumerate} \item Step 1: Choose an attribute to be the root node and create branches corresponding to each possible value of the attribute. \item Step 2: Evaluate the quality of the split using ETC gain. \item Step 3: Repeat Step 1 and Step 2 for all other attributes, recording the quality of split based on ETC gain. \item Step 4: Select the partial tree with the highest ETC gain as a measure of quality. \item Step 5: Iterate Steps 1 to 4 for each child node of the selected partial tree. \item Step 6: If all instances at a node share the same classification (homogeneous class), stop developing that part of the tree. \end{enumerate}